gavinschultz/gavinschultz.github.io/_posts/2015-01-23-C013-C015-initialize-video.md

 D7C2: 8D 09        BSR $17CD   Set SAM, 3 bits with mask 110
 ```

-The bits 110 correspond to video mode "CG6", which is definitely the best for games at 128 x 192 with 4 colors.
+The bits 110 correspond to video mode "CG6" ("G6C" in the earlier diagram), which is definitely the best for games at 128 x 192 with 4 colors.

 ## VDG Modes via I/O mappings
 ```